-I run my own instance of Atlassian Bitbucket Server and, recently, had to move Bitbucket to a new computer.
+I run my own instance of Atlassian Bitbucket Server and I, recently, had to move Bitbucket to a new computer.
 Actually, I moved from a macOS based machine to a Windows 10 computer.

-What I wanted to do is to do a clean Bitbucket installation and, still, have all my repositories, branches, and, even, my avatar in place.
+What I want to have is a clean Bitbucket installation and, still, have all my repositories, branches, and, even, my avatar in place.
 What follows is an alternative guide.

 Then, what we, also, need is the

 <Bitbucket Home Directory>\shared\data folder and all its subfolders.
 We will come to this in a while.

 Create a new database and install the Server as described in the official documentation.
 Create a new home directory and use a new (empty) database following the guidelines about Bitbucket not being installed at all with a database or a folder with, already, populated data.
 Create a user account, complete the configuration and have the server up and running.
 Once you confirm that the server is working as expected we can move to the next step.